Search the Health Library

 Come for personalized care, and advance the fight against the disease with every visit.

-Along with innovative diagnostic tests that help our team precisely identify your type of MS, patients at the MS PMCOE receive extensive imaging, lifestyle assessments and reviews of their medical history.
+Along with innovative diagnostic tests that help our team precisely identify your type of MS, you will receive extensive imaging, lifestyle assessments and reviews of your medical history.

 Years of studying retinal scans, brain MRIs and clinical characteristics from those with MS have allowed us to develop a system of individualized assessment and monitoring.
 Ongoing genetic and blood tests may help to predict who is at risk for future disability.
 By seeking your care here and partnering with us, the knowledge gained from your case helps provide even better treatment for those who come after you.